douglasg14b/TalkDesk-Agent-Monitoring/README.md

 #### Views
 If the user has access to the TalkDesk admin panel, they will be able to view the pause state of any user under your organization's account, they will also be able to filter their view as well as switch their view between any of the pause states created for their organizations account.

 If the user does not have admin panel access, they will only be able to see their own pause state and the time they have been in that state.
+(Untested after recent changes)

 #### Filtering